On the derived category of 1-motives

 \subsection{An important computation}

 Recall that the category $\DM_{-,\et}^{\eff}$ is provided with a partial internal Hom denoted by $\ihom_\et$, defined on pairs $(M,M')$ with $M\in\DM_{\gm,\et}^{\eff}$: it is defined analogously to the one of \cite[Prop.
-3.2.8]{V} for the Nisnevich topology.
-We need:
+3.2.8]{V} for the Nisnevich topology.\footnote{Note that $\ihom_\et(M,M')$ really belongs to $\DM_{-,\et}^{\eff}$ by the same argument as in part (2) of the proof of Theorem \ref{pD.2}.} We need: